Runaround Pond Tips

 Adjusting for a different weight yarn

 Want to use a much thinner or much thicker yarn that sport/dk-weight?
 It’s easy to do – simply cast-on more or less stitches.
 The key is that the cast-on must be a multiple of 8.
+Below are some estimates based on typical gauges of other yarn-weights:

 Long-tail cast-on & Joining to work in the round